 Examples: We should use cloth or jute bag for purchasing any things instead of using plastic bags.

-For example: Empty plastic bottles and container should be used for keeping other items in the home and kitchen.
+Example: Empty plastic bottles and containers should be used for keeping other items in the home and kitchen.

 - Recycle: Thermoplastic can be recycled.
 So, items made of thermoplastic should be sent to the recycling industry.